IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

       - `BAQR7043I: z/OS Connect EE service archive yourServiceName installed successfully.`

-  - Use the REST client tool of your choice to test the url associated with your service Use the HTTP POST to invoke the service
+  - Use the REST client tool of your choice to test the url associated with your service Use the HTTP POST to invoke the service.

     `https://<yourhostname>:<port>/zosConnect/services/<yourServiceName>?action=invoke`